The future

 The course has been set

-Hanseatic Hydrogen will produce green hydrogen in Stade and supply it to its business and industrial partners.
+Hanseatic Hydrogen will produce green hydrogen in Stade and provide it to partners from business and industry.

 In 2028, we will put into operation a 100 MW electrolysis plant in the Stade Industrial Park that will produce green hydrogen using renewable electricity from wind and solar.
 Our goal is to expand to up to 500 MW by 2030, which means we would be generating 5% of Germany’s production target of 10 GW.